TrentonAdams/ts-fakery/README.md

 ## Releases

+* v1.1.1 - no functionality changes, just splitting objects up into files.
 * v1.1.0 - add @EnvFactory
 * v1.0.4 - attempt to fix a bug
 * v1.0.3 - updated with Apache 2.0 license